dhellmann/pymotw-3/source/enum/index.rst

    :caption:
    :start-after: #end_pymotw_header

-The ``value`` argument is the name of the enumeration, used to build the representation of members.
+The ``value`` argument is the name of the enumeration, which is used to build the representation of members.
 The ``names`` argument lists the members of the enumeration.
-When a single string is passed, it is split on whitespace and commas and the resulting tokens are used as names for the members, which are automatically assigned values starting with ``1``.
+When a single string is passed, it is split on whitespace and commas, and the resulting tokens are used as names for the members, which are automatically assigned values starting with ``1``.